tee-lab/Emergent-speed-synchrony-promotes-collective-motion-in-mixed-species-groups/README.md

 # Emergent-speed-synchrony-facilitates-heterospecific-schooling

-This repository contains Jupyter Notebooks for analysis published in:
+This repository contains Jupyter Notebooks for analysis of the manuscript:

 > Tiwari et al. *Emergent speed synchrony promotes collective motion in mixed-species schools*.
-[JOURNAL], [YEAR].
-DOI: [DOI]

 | Notebook | Description |
 |---|---|